sonali59-R/Fraudulent-Transaction-Analysis-MySQL-/README.md

 ORDER BY fraud_transaction_per_customer DESC;

--- top 5 customer with higest fraud amount with higestfraudamount as (
-	 SELECT
-		customerid,
-		SUM(CASE
-			WHEN FraudFlag = 1 THEN amount
-			ELSE 0
-		END) AS fraud_amount
-	FROM
-		fraud_transaction
-	GROUP BY customerid
- ),
- rank_fraud as
- (
-   select *,
-   rank()over(order by fraud_amount desc) as rnk
-   from  higestfraudamount
- )
- select * from rank_fraud
- where rnk<=5;

- SELECT
-    customerid, SUM(amount)
-FROM
-    fraud_transaction
-WHERE
-    FraudFlag = 1
-GROUP BY customerid
-ORDER BY SUM(amount) DESC
-LIMIT 5;

 -- Calculate the moving average of Transaction Amount for each customer .
   SELECT
     customerid, transaction_date, amount,
     avg(amount)over(partition by customerid order by transaction_date